aeckar/usf-cse-resources/reviews/COP3514_review2.md

     - Created by Bjarne Stroustrup in 1985
     - Adds object-oriented programming
 - `g++` is a popular C++ compilers
+- Due to Hurricane Milton, C++ *will not* be on any exam for Fall 2024

 ## 2. C++ Syntax
 ### Basic Syntax